WL-Biol185-ShinyProjects/world-happiness-index/README.md

 Tab 6: Country-specific regression plot; Run multiple regression for each country.
 Plot slope of regression (y-axis) as a function of time; drop down menu to select country.
 Shows changes in how strongly each predictor correlates with happiness, over time, for each country

+Tab 7: Chloropleth maps for happiness and each indicator

+Finish going over navbar and tabs.
+Make sure format is correct and the information is correct and present.
+For example, have the map take up the full page.
+Finish aesthetics.

 whr <- read.csv("world-happiness-report.csv")

 whr <- whr %>%